ldeo-glaciology/Melt21CenturyTrusel/README.md

 Simple notebook for loading, plotting and eventually analyzing Antarctic melt projection from Trusel et al. https://www.nature.com/articles/ngeo2563/

-## options for opening in a pangeo binder to run the notebook remotely
+## To run this in a pangeo binder

-### first option: use binder environment built for this repo
+### The best option is to use this link to run a binder environment built for this repo

 Click this button:
 [![Binder](https://staging.binder.pangeo.io/badge_logo.svg)](https://staging.binder.pangeo.io/v2/gh/jkingslake/Melt21CenturyTrusel.git/master)